GrantS2S/website/content/integrations/sage-x3/takealot-inventory.md

 - Lead time (the number of days it will take to deliver the product to Takealot)

 ### Run Multiple Online Stores from one Sage X3 Database
 Once you’re integrated with Stock2Shop and are syncing product updates to Takealot, opening data feeds to other ecommerce channels is relatively easy.
-You could then run multiple online sales channels from one Sage Evolution database.
+You could then run multiple online sales channels from one Sage X3 database.

 ### Assign a Price List
 You decide which price list on Sage X3 is synced to the offer price and recommended retail price fields on Takealot Marketplace.